 If you have any experience at all with computer networks, you’re probably aware that computers identify themselves with two sets of numbers.
 These let information get routed from place to place efficiently.
 There are other ways to identify computers, but when it comes to the basics of getting that cat GIF to your screen, it’s “IP addressing” that does a lot of the heavy lifting.
 IP addressing has gotten a lot more complicated in recent years, but we’ll start with the basics.

 When the internet started, it was a network of a few computers, but the founders already planned how information would travel.
 They assigned each computer connected to the internet an address.
 The computers that are connected to the internet are called “gateways,” and they reasoned that every computer that connected to a gateway would also need an address, so everyone would talk the same language.
 However, since the computers connected to the gateway weren’t directly connected to the internet, they could all use the same addresses without confusion.
 Gateway computers, on the other hand, had to be unique in their addresses.

-Backing up, this is what I mean by an address:
+…this is what I mean by an address:

 And then… IPv6

 Everything you just learned is important, but it all applies to the old “IPv4” way of giving numbers.
 Believe it or not, the scheme of identifying computers by four unique numbers has been out of space for a while, even though there were over four billion unique addresses.
 Let’s face facts people, the internet is popular.
 That’s why the new system, called IPv6, which has something like 3.8 gadzillion possible addresses, more than there are stars in the sky.
 It’s also much harder for regular humans to understand, consisting of eight sets of four numbers in base-16.
 That’s why most local networks still use the old-style numbers.
 Most of us really don’t have more than 4 billion computers in our offices.

 Subnet masks in IPv6 work just like the ones in the IPv4 system.
 They’re equally confusing since the numbers are so much longer.